 Liora Connor Selinger

-Liora Connor is a PhD candidate in the department of English.
+Liora Selinger is a PhD candidate in the department of English.
 Her research explores literary depictions of conversations between adults and children, and the ways in which adaptations of language to suit the perceived needs of children in the Romantic period impacted the forms of poetry and criticism of the time.

-Liora coordinates the English Department’s Eighteenth-Century and Romantic Studies Colloquium and has coordinated the Contemporary Poetry Colloquium.
+In 2019, Liora was honored to receive the English Department’s McCosh Teaching Award.
 She teaches in the undergraduate course on Children’s Literature and previously served as preceptor for the undergraduate course on Nineteenth-Century Fiction.
+She is assistant to Professor Bill Gleason in integrating Princeton’s digital archive of ABC books into the ENG 385 curriculum.
 Prior to joining the department in 2014, Liora taught kindergarten in New York City.